tobbie/c-sharp-algorithms/README.md

 	* Dynamic Programming
 	* Sliding Window

-In addition to the above, there's a class library project that contain common patterns to solve certian types of problems and another with questions Microsoft asks at interviews
+In addition to the above, there's a class library project that contains common patterns to solve certain types of problems and another with popular
+Microsoft interview questions.

 To get started, clone the repo, build the project, then run `dotnet test` so see all tests run.

-This solution requires .NET 6 to run
+This solution requires `.NET 6` to run.
+Happy coding!